mistio/mist-ce/README.md

 - REST API that serves requests from clients
 - WebSocket API, sends real-time updates to connected clients and proxies shell connections
 - Hubshell service, opens SSH connections to machines or shell connections using the Docker API
-- Celery workers, running asynchronous jobs
+- Dramatiq workers, running asynchronous jobs
-- Celery Beat schedulers & pollers that schedule polling tasks, as well as user defined scheduled actions
+- APScheduler based scheduler that schedules polling tasks, rule checks, as well as user defined scheduled actions
 - Gocky as the relay to receive and pre-process monitoring metrics
 - RabbitMQ message queue service
-- InfluxDB, Graphite or FoundationDB as a time series database
+- InfluxDB, or VictoriaMetrics as a time series database
 - MongoDB or FoundationDB Document Layer as the main database
 - Elasticsearch for storing and searching logs
 - Logstash for routing logs to Elasticsearch